UPES M.Tech Admissions 2026

 1. Core Subjects should be given preference as the majority of the exam portion comes from them.

-5. Also observe GATE 2026 Feb 8 exam analysis, it will help in balancing preparation and prevents candidates from losing comparatively easier marks in the General Aptitude section.
+5. Also, observe the GATE 2026 Feb 8 exam analysis, which will help in balancing preparation and prevent candidates from losing comparatively easier marks in the General Aptitude section.

 Frequently Asked Questions (FAQs)